geraldoramos/nikola/README.md

 * Track of several statuses (Speed, battery, temperature, etc...)
 * Remote locking/unlocking
 * Remote climate control
-* Auto-update
+* Auto-update (of the app, not the car)
 * Custom images for all Tesla models
 * Dynamic icon for battery level
 * Tesla AuthKey stored locally

 ## Contributing